-What is the Best Time to Visit Portland?
+When Is The Best Time To Visit Portland?

 We think the best time to visit Portland, Oregon is in the summertime; specifically, from June until early October.
 Summers in Portland tend to be dry and sunny – which is perfect for outdoor activities (and the rose gardens!).
 However, while the temperatures are usually mild, humidity can be high.

 Late autumn through spring can be rainy, which could seriously put a damper on hikes and even neighborhood exploration.
-That said, winters tend to be mild – and with an umbrella and raincoat, it can be a great time of year to visit the city.
+That said, winters tend to be mild – and with an umbrella, raincoat and some patience, it can be a fine time of year to visit Portland.

 Portland can be reached by plane, train, bus or car.
-We prefer flying – we are JetSetting Fools, after all!
+We prefer flying – we are JetSetting Fools, after all and on our most recent Portland trip we arrived from Columbus, OH and depart to Montana.
 When we need to buy plane tickets, we start our search for the best airfare on SkyScanner.

 The Portland International Airport – PDX – is the main city airport.
 The airport is well-connected to the city via public transport, but private ground transportation from the airport is also available and can be booked online.

 For our Weekend in Portland Itinerary, it is not necessary to rent a car.
 The city has an exceptional network of public transportation and Uber is also available.
-It is easy to get around the city on foot and by bicycle, too.
+It is easy to get around Portland on foot, scooter and by bicycle as well.

 We think the best place to stay in Portland is in the heart of the city.
 We have stayed in various hotels on our trips to Portland – and can personally recommend staying at The Paramount Hotel.
 Located right in the heart of downtown, The Paramount Hotel offers clean rooms, comfy beds, an on-site restaurant, and sincere staff – all at an affordable price!
 Check rates and availability!